The set of solutions of random XORSAT formulae: Proof of Lemma 3.11 : Peelability implies a sparse basis

-Peelability of a pair $(\alpha, R)$ immediately implies some useful properties. \begin{lemma} For a factor degree profile $(\alpha, R)$ that is peelable at rate $\eta>0$, we have: \begin{enumerate}[(i)] \item $2\alpha R_2 \leq 1- \eta$. \item $\alpha\leq 1$. \end{enumerate} \end{lemma} Notice that the factor graph induced by degree $2$ check nodes is in natural correspondence with an ordinary graph (replace every check node by an edge) which is uniformly random given the number of edges.
-The average degree of this graph is $2\alpha R_2$, and Lemma \ref{lemma:properties_of_peelable} $(i)$ implies that it is subcritical, as we would expect for a peelable degree distribution.
+Notice that the factor graph induced by degree $2$ check nodes is in natural correspondence with an ordinary graph (replace every check node by an edge) which is uniformly random given the number of edges.
+The average degree of this graph is $2\alpha R_2$, and Lemma~\ref{lemma:properties_of_peelable}(i) implies that it is subcritical, as we would expect for a peelable degree distribution.

-Lemma \ref{lemma:peelability_implies_good} is stated for the ensemble $\D(n,R,m)$, $m=n\alpha$.
-However, in parts of the proof of this lemma, we find it convenient to work instead with the ensemble $\C(n,R,m)$ introduced in Section \ref{subsec:density_evolution}.
+Lemma~\ref{lemma:peelability_implies_good} is stated for the ensemble $\D(n,R,m)$, $m=n\alpha$.
+However, in parts of the proof of this lemma, we find it convenient to work instead with the ensemble $\C(n,R,m)$ introduced in Section~\ref{subsec:density_evolution}.

 We need to characterize the residual graph $J_t$ after $t$ rounds of peeling.
-Lemmas \ref{lemma:peeling_uniform_n1_n2} and \ref{lemma:concentration_DE} achieves this for $G\sim\C(n,R,m)$.
+Lemmas~\ref{lemma:peeling_uniform_n1_n2} and \ref{lemma:concentration_DE} achieves this for $G\sim\C(n,R,m)$.
 Together, they show essentially that density evolution provides an accurate characterization of $J_t$.
-Using these Lemmas, we are able to deduce (see proof of Lemma \ref{lemma:peelability_implies_good} $(i)$ and $(ii)$ below) that $J_\tau$ consists of small trees and unicyclic components \whp, for large enough $\tau$.
-Finally, using Lemma \ref{lemma:Conf_implies_Uniform}, we apply the same results to $G\sim\D(n,R,m)$.
+Using these Lemmas, we are able to deduce [see proof of Lemma~\ref{lemma:peelability_implies_good}(i) and (ii) below] that $J_\tau$ consists of small trees and unicyclic components w.h.p., for large enough $\tau $.
+Finally, using Lemma~\ref{lemma:Conf_implies_Uniform}, we apply the same results to $G\sim\D(n,R,m)$.

 Recall that $n_1(G)$ denotes the number of variable nodes of degree $1$ in $G$, and $n_{2+}(G)$ denotes the number of variable nodes of degree $2$ or more in $G$.
 Let